KerbalNo15/tools-sargo-pmos/application-overrides/easyeffects/README.md

 ---
 ***Audio Crackling***

 Is caused by Easy Effects.
 I suspect it's an issue with Pipewire latency.
 Might be fixed by adding a few ms of compensatory delay, not sure.
+Can be resolved by quitting the EasyEffects background process from the notification shade and restarting the app.